kashinoki38/prometheus-sample-yaml/prometheus/readme.md

-## Necesarry Metrics and How to Monitor These by Prometheus
+## Necessary Metrics and How to Monitor These by Prometheus

 | Necesarry Metrics   | How to Monitor These by Prometheus |
 | ------------------- | ---------------------------------- |